 Exercise 1: Roar

 This assignment is about installing CLion and the associated C and C++ compilers.
-Do this before classtime to avoid flooding the local network.
+If possible, do this before class time to avoid flooding the local wireless network.
 These directions assume you are using a Windows box such as your school computer; Mac and Linux users can ask your instructor for help if they need it, but CLion is pretty easy to install on those systems as well.

 1. If you have not done so yet, create a (free) student account with JetBrains by visiting the student account page and clicking on the Apply now button.
 The simplest is to use your school email address.
 Let your instructor know if you have problems with this step.